xregistry/spec/core/spec.md

   MUST be deleted.
-- If the request body is not empty, then it MUST be a map containing zero or more entries where the key of each entity is each entity's unique identifier - which is the `id` for Groups and Resources, and the `versionid` for Versions.
+- If the request body is not empty, then it MUST be a map containing zero or more entries where the key of each entity is each entity's unique identifier - which is the `SINGULARid` of the entity.
 - If an `epoch` value is specified for an entity then the server MUST check to ensure that the value matches the entity's current `epoch` value and if it differs then an error MUST be generated.
 - If the entity's unique identifier is present in the object, then it MUST match its corresponding key value.
-And for Versions, if `id` is present then it MUST match the Resource ID specified in the URL.
+And for Versions, if `RESOURCEid` is present then it MUST match the Resource's `SINGULARid` (`rID`) specified in the URL.
 - Any other entity attributes that are present in the request MUST be silently ignored.
 - If one of the referenced entities can not be found then the server MUST